vincentsels/ProjectManagement/README.md

   * A visual representation of how much work a certain project / category is compared to the rest of the work for that version
   * A visual representation of how far the developer(s) have progressed, based on their estimations when supplied.
   * Optionally assign individual colors to developers.
-* See when a certain developer will finish his or her work on a certain project *(work in progress)*.
-* Switch between a per-project view or a per-resource view *(work in progress)*

 ### Resource management

 * For each user, optionally specify the amount of hours per week and hourly cost, default type of work,...

-## Upcoming features

 ### Customer management